Understanding Ovulation and Fertile Period

 Most of the fertility apps determine a woman’s fertile window based on the assumption that ovulation happens on 14th day of the cycle and most fertile days are the ovulation date and the five preceding days.
 So out of total 12 potentially fertile days many couples could be missing critical opportunities for conception each month.
 For some, the added stress and frustration of months of unsuccessful attempts could be due in part to these false assumptions.

 Now if you try our Advanced Ovulation Calculator with cycle length of 28 days, it will identify a fertile period of 10 days from day 9 to day 18 of the cycle.
-To be more accurate there are chances of conception on day 8 and 19 also, which we have intentionally excluded, because on these days the chances of conception are very low about less than 2%.
+To be more accurate, it’s important to note that there are also possibilities of conception on day 8 and 19.
+However, we have deliberately omitted these days from consideration, as the likelihood of conception during this time is notably low, estimated at less than 2%.
 This clearly indicates that our application is much more precise and accurate.

 Women who want to use our calculator for getting pregnant can follow the fertility period identified in the results.
 However, women who want to use it as contraception tool may also add one day on each side in the days to avoid intercourse.

-There are several indications that a woman is ovulating.
+There are several tools that can be used to detect when a woman is ovulating.

 - A basal thermometer can be used to track the subtle temperature increase.
 These can be purchased online or at most drug stores.